cylinbao/BlurAndSharpen/README.md

 #### 1.2 Find out the optimal L1 cache configuration (10%)
 * Find out the best configuratoin which can bring you the fastest cache accessing time.
-* The size limit of the L1 $I and $D is 4KB respective.
+* The size limit of the L1 I$ and D$ is 4KB respective.
 Do not use cache size larger than 4KB.
 * You are recommended to write a shell script to help you to find out the best parameters automatically.
 * Create a directory named "task1" to store all the needed source codes for both task1.1 and task1.2 including your modified "bns.c".
 * Write the cache configuration in the corresponding place in the Makefile and let TA can use "make run" to reproduce your result.